© Crown copyright 2020

 - complete the new CHED-D in TRACES NT

 If you completed a CED notification in TRACES Classic before 19 February, you do not need to re-do the same notification in TRACES NT.

-You must continue to use TRACES Classic but you should register for TRACES NT now, in readiness for switching to TRACES NT in the future.
+You must continue to use TRACES Classic but you should register for TRACES NT now, in readiness for switching to TRACES NT soon.

 5. Notifying the UK authorities

 You must now submit your documents at least 1 working day before the consignment is due to arrive in the UK.
-(If this is not possible because of your transport, you must give at least 4 hours’ notice but this must be with prior agreement of the BCP.
+If this is not possible because of your transport, you must give at least 4 hours’ notice but this must be with prior agreement of the BCP.

 6. EU Plant Health Regulation 2016/2031

 The EU Plant Health Regulation (PHR) was published on 26 October 2016 and will apply to EU member states from 14 December 2019, alongside Official Controls Regulation.